 Arches National Park is such a site to see!
 There are over 2,000 arches to see in this park, and you will be seeing the best of the best in this one day in Arches National Park itinerary.

 It took me WAY too long to experience this national park, especially considering it is only a short 5 hour drive from my hometown in Vegas.
-But, I finally carved out a weekend to drive down and of course..
+But, I finally carved out a weekend to visit and of course..
 I had to jam-pack as much as I could into my 3 day weekend! 🙂

 In this guide, I will go over how to get to Arches National Park (did you know you could fly there!?), a few must-pack items specific to this trip, some common questions, best hikes in Arches national park, and of course.. the one day in Arches itinerary!